hammerheim-game/hammerheim-rules/3-warbands/tilean.md

 | Profile | M | WS | BS | S | T | W | I | A | Ld |
 | :-: | :-: | :-: | :-: | :-: | :-: | :-: | :-: | :-: | :-: |
 4 4 4 3 3 1 4 2 8
-Weapons/Armor: The Captain can be armed with weapons and armor chosen from the Tilean Equipment list.
+Weapons/Armour: The Captain can be armed with weapons and armour chosen from the Tilean Equipment list.
 Skills: The Tilean Captain may choose from Combat, Shooting, Academic, Strength, and Speed, when he gains a new skill.